cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 # Begin Block

-At each `BeginBlock`, the fees received in the previous block are transferred to the distribution `ModuleAccount`, as it's the account the one who keeps track of the flow of coins in (as in this case) and out the module.
-The fees are also allocated to the proposer, community fund and global pool.
-When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the reserve community tax is then charged, then the remainder is distributed proportionally by voting power to all bonded validators independent of whether they voted (social distribution).
-Note the social distribution is applied to proposer validator in addition to the proposer reward.
+At each `BeginBlock`, all fees received in the previous block are transferred to the distribution `ModuleAccount` account.
+When a delegator or validator withdraws their rewards, they are taken out of the `ModuleAccount`.
+During begin block, the different claims on the fees collected are updated as follows:

+- The block proposer of the previous round and its delegators receive between 1% and 5% of fee rewards.
+- The reserve community tax is charged.
+- The remainder is distributed proportionally by voting power to all bonded validators

-The amount of proposer reward is calculated from pre-commits Tendermint messages in order to incentivize validators to wait and include additional pre-commits in the block.
-All provision rewards are added to a provision reward pool which validator holds individually (`ValidatorDistribution.ProvisionsRewardPool`).
+To incentivize validators to wait and include additional pre-commits in the block, the block proposer reward is calculated from Tendermint pre-commit messages.

 ## The Distribution Scheme